Psychology and Social Work Field Placement Training Manual

 Social Work students

-Second year MSW students attend their field placement Wednesday, Thursday and Friday during the academic year, and are expected to be present from 8am through 5pm (with an hour for lunch).
-They typically provide about 12 hours of direct service, which is split up between Brief Therapy (about 8 one hour slots in the fall, 10 one hour slots in the spring) and Referral Coordination (about 4 one hour slots in the fall, and four 30-minute slots in the spring).
+Second year UNC MSW students attend their field placement Wednesday, Thursday and Friday during the academic year.
+Smith MSW students attend four days per week.
+All MSW interns are expected to be present from 8am through 5pm (with an hour for lunch).
+They typically provide about 8 hours of direct service, divided between Brief Therapy (5-7 hours per week, 60 minutes per appointment) and Referral Coordination (2-3 hours per week, 30 minutes per appointment).
 Participation in a group therapy experience would also count as direct service and would therefore reduce the amount of individual therapy slots by the amount of time spent in group.
 Students also have ample time in their schedules for supervision (described below) and to complete notes and paperwork.

 First year MSW students attend their field placement two days per week from 8-5 with an hour for lunch.
 The days they are expected to be at CAPS will be decided on an individual basis each year (based on staffing, seminar schedule, program needs, and trainee preference).
 They typically observe and then co-facilitate referral coordination appointments, provide outreach, and help with the Bounce Back program.
 Depending on trainee interest, other opportunities could also be developed.